- 1 Know Before You Go to Venice

 What should I pack for my 2 day Venice itinerary?

-You should pack comfortable shoes that will allow you to walk up and down the steep steps of the Grand Canal.
+If you plan to visit Venice in 2 days, you should pack comfortable shoes that will allow you to walk up and down the steep steps of the Grand Canal.
 Also, bring layers as temperatures change quickly in Venice.
 In addition, be sure to bring mosquito repellent, sunscreen, a hat, sunglasses, and a money belt or cash pouch.

 Where to go After Your 2 Days in Venice